Sun Protection for Outdoor Workers

 - Ensure employees do not strip off clothing when it is sunny

-- Provide sun glasses
+- Provide sun glasses, wraparound are best.

 Sun Smart Code